MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/Identifying-the-Deployment-Project-Participants.md

 -   Any other Group Policy settings that are applied at the domain level

 The forest owner has authority over the entire forest.
-It is the forest owner’s responsibility to set Group Policy and business policies and to select the individuals who are service administrators.
+It is the forest owner's responsibility to set Group Policy and business policies and to select the individuals who are service administrators.
 The forest owner is a service owner.

 #### DNS for AD DS owner
 The DNS for AD DS owner is an individual who has a thorough understanding of the existing DNS infrastructure and the existing namespace of the organization.